B-Siddartha3/IBM-telecom-churn-insights/README.md

 - **Electronic check payment method** customers are more likely to churn.
 - Month-to-month contracts show significantly higher churn compared to yearly contracts.
 - Paperless billing has a noticeable impact on churn rate.
-- Senior citizens and customers with multiple services are more prone to churn.

 ---